axonops/documentation/docs/workbench/cassandra/introduction/motivation.md

-# Why we built AxonOps Workbench for Apache Cassandra®?
+# Why we built AxonOps™ Workbench for Apache Cassandra®?

 The team at AxonOps has a deep appreciation for Apache Cassandra.
 It's an exceptional database, offering unparalleled performance and availability, built on robust distributed system principles.
 This makes Cassandra the go-to choice for always-on, always-available, highly performant, and modern databases tailored for cloud, hybrid, and internet-facing enterprises.